ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
 <!--#/istutorial#-->

-Additionally you will need the following software and accounts:
+Additionally, based on the target mobile platform, you will need the following software and accounts:
+   * For Android:
       1. Java 8
       2. Android Studio
       3. Google Developer account to configure Firebase Cloud Messaging
       4. Bash shell, cURL
-   {: java}
+   * For iOS:
       1. Xcode
       2. Apple Developer account to configure Apple Push Notification Service
       3. Bash shell, cURL
-   {: swift}

 In this tutorial, you will configure push notifications for the application.
 The tutorial assumes you have completed the basic {{site.data.keyword.mobilepushshort}} steps for either [Android](https://{DomainName}/docs/mobilepush?topic=mobilepush-push_step_1#push_step_1_android) or [iOS](https:///docs/mobilepush?topic=mobilepush-push_step_1#push_step_1_ios) and you are familiar with the configuration of Firebase Cloud Messaging or Apple Push Notification Service.
 {:tip}

-For Windows 10 users to work with the command line instructions, we recommend installing the Windows Subsystem for Linux and Ubuntu as described in [this article](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).
-{: tip}
-{: java}

 ## Get the application code
 {: #serverless-mobile-backend-2}